AnitaCatherineGeorge/Data-Capstone-Project-/README.md

 # Data-Capstone-Project-
  Solving real-world problems
 # ABSENTEESM AT WORK
-## The database was created with records of absenteeism at work from July 2007 to July 2010 at a courier company in Brazil.
+## The database was created with records of absenteeism at work from July 2007 to July 2010 at a courier company in Brazil ( UCI Repository )
-###### UCI Repository

 - Designed and analyzed COVID-19 data from a reliable cloud address to show the progression of pandemic over time.